Lady Skywriter Celebrates Northwest Airlines

 Once upon a time there was an airline ~ known over the years as Northwest Airways, Northwest Airlines, Northwest Orient Airlines, and NWA.
 She had dazzling flagships, including the Ford Trimotor in her early days and the Boeing B-377 Stratocruiser from the 1950s, pictured above.
 These were the days before deregulation, bankruptcies, mergers, and passenger screening.
 Back then air routes were doled out by the federal government and competition between airlines focused on other issues: passenger comfort, quality of food and exceptional service.
 A fairy tale?
 Sounds like it when compared to today’s passenger experience.

-From the beginning Northwest was peopled with colorful characters and flew magnificent airplanes.
+From the beginning the Northwest family was peopled with colorful characters and flew magnificent airplanes.
 Its history is written with great stories, right up until the disappearance of the famed red tail in early 2010.
-After 84 years of innovation and growth our beloved airline was no more ~ its familiar logo painted over by its new owner, Delta Air Lines, now the biggest airline in the world.
+After 84 years of innovation and growth our beloved airline was no more ~ its familiar logo painted over by its new owner, Delta Air Lines.

 So we celebrate her memory by telling and re-telling her stories and printing her photographs, right here!